apache/geode/Troubleshooting-Disk-Space.md

 ## Action
 There are several actions that can help alleviate disk issues issues, including:

-* Remove old GemFire log and statistics files
+* Remove old Geode log and statistics files
-* Compact the GemFire region and queue persistence files
+* Compact the Geode region and queue persistence files
-* Configure GemFire log and statistics rolling so earlier logs and statistics files are deleted
+* Configure Geode log and statistics rolling so earlier logs and statistics files are deleted
 * Add additional disks for region and queue persistence and overflow

-See the GemFire documentation for additional details on all of these actions.
+For additional details, see the <a href="http://gemfire.docs.pivotal.io/latest/userguide/index.html#about_users_guide.html" target="_blank">GemFire Users Guide</a>.